sammoc/ProllySo/README.md

 ProllySo is a statistical distribution recommender for macOS.
 This policy explains what data the app handles, where it stays, and what we never do with it.

-**Short version: ProllySo processes your data entirely on your device.
-Nothing you enter or upload is ever transmitted to us or any third party.**
+**TLDR:** ProllySo processes your data entirely on your device.
+Nothing you enter or upload is ever transmitted to us or any third party.

 ---